 The parking lot can hold around 8-10 cars, but there were construction workers that had parked on either side of the road and it looked like that was a normal occurrence.
 I arrived around noon, taking a spot right by the trail and geared up.
 I was on trail by 12:10pm, walking twenty feet up the trail to get to the trail registry.

-The initial part of the hike is fairly flat for the first forty minutes on trail.
-There is a nice bridge crossing about five minutes into the hike, a little pond off to the right, and then a large boulder about twenty-five minutes into the hike as notable scenery and trail markers to note.
+The initial part of the hike is fairly flat for the first 40 minutes on trail.
+Scenery and trail markers to note: a nice bridge crossing about five minutes into the hike, a little pond off to the right, and then a large boulder about 25 minutes into the hike.

-Ten minutes after the large boulder and thirty-five minutes into the hike, the trail turns off to the left.
+Ten minutes after the large boulder and 35 minutes into the hike, the trail turns off to the left.
 The turn is very well marked with signage (red markers).

-Five minutes after making the turn, there is a small stream crossing that will signify when the trail starts to begin the elevation portion of the hike.
+Five minutes after making the turn, there is a small stream crossing that will signify when the trail starts to introduce the elevation portion of the hike.